mariohernandez/drupal_training_ddev/README.md

 ```
 ddev start
 ```
-This will install Drupal and import a preconfigured database which includes all the cofiguration needed for the training.
+This will install Drupal and import the database which includes all the cofiguration needed for the training.
 It will also enable the required modules.

 ## 2. Working with the training_theme theme
-DDev already proides all the tools needed compiling JSON, Twig, Sass, and JavaScript code.
-This means you don't need install any of the Front-end tools needed by Pattern Lab.
+DDev already provides all the tools needed for compiling JSON, Twig, Sass, and JavaScript code.
+This means you don't need install any of the Front-end tools needed by the theme.

 * In your command line, type:
 ```